spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 ## Prerequisites

 - Edge Installer ISO file.
-Check out the [EdgeForge Workflow](/clusters/edge/edgeforge-workflow/build-images/) to learn how to create an Edge Installer image or use the default Edge Installer image.
+Check out the [build images](/clusters/edge/edgeforge-workflow/build-images/) guide to learn how to create an Edge Installer image or use the default Edge Installer image.

 - vCenter environment with sufficient resources and access privileges to complete the following actions: